List of countries by minimum wage

 This is a list of the official minimum wage rates of the 193 United Nations member states and former members of the United Nations, also including the following territories and states with limited recognition (Northern Cyprus, Kosovo, etc.) and other independent countries.
 Some countries may have a very complicated minimum wage system; for example, India has more than 1202 minimum wage rates for different types of industries and skill levels.
 Meanwhile, other countries may have a national rate which often is superseded by state, provincial, cantonal, county and city minimum wage rates.
 For example, 33 states in the United States have higher minimum wages than the federal rate (plus military rates on federal bases) – on top of this an additional 42 city-level subdivisions having different minimum wage rates and 53 countries.
 In effect, the United States has over 100 different minimum wages across the nation.
-This is common in federal nations as Canada, and minimum wage in China also has numerous different rates.
+This is common in federalist nations such as Canada, and minimum wage in China also has numerous different rates.
 In the table below, only the lowest minimum wage is cited, or the highest-level subdivision where it applies.